You are here

 Truby King House - Closed to the public (Except for an annual open day)

-The gardens of rhododendrons, azaleas, and pines were planted in the 1920s by Sir Truby himself and are still flourishing to this day.
+Truby King had a knack for gardening.
+The collections of pines, roses, rhododendrons, and azaleas were planted in the 1920s by Sir Truby King himself, with some still flourishing today.
+You can still find pines and macrocarpas planted by Truby King around the estate.
 Beautiful cherry trees line the drive around the house.

-There are lovely picnic spots throughout the garden ranging from tucked away lawns and nooks to windswept vistas.
+There are lovely picnic spots throughout the garden ranging from tucked away lawns and nooks to windswept vistas with views over Lyall Bay and the airport.

 The house was designed by architect William Gray Young and built in 1923 - it has New Zealand Historic Places Trust and City Council heritage listings.